 If a woman has been diagnosed with an adverse Pap smear, a follow-up examination within a few months is advised to assess the seriousness of her cervical infection.
 A colposcopy is a follow-up test that is used to diagnose the severity of the abnormal cells.
 This test involves a procedure using a microscope, and the physician may also use an electrically charged brush to remove cells so they can be examined under the microscope.

 The introduction of the HPV vaccine in 2007 has surpassed several of the other preventive measures.
 This is in addition to routine testing for a lot of women.
 The HPV vaccine injections have started touching positive results in the form of a decline in the cases of cervical cancer.
-They are currently manufactured by several large pharmaceutical companies, including Gardasil, Cervarix, and Gardasil-9, Gardasil-9 and Cervarix, and more.
+Several pharmaceutical investments from companies such as Gardasil, and Cervarix, help in the production and manufacture of these vaccines.

 It is not just the HPV infection that causes vaginal cancer; the protection against gonorrhea and chlamydia infections has also helped to reduce cervical cancer cases.
 It is quite important to practice safe sex when you have multiple sex partners.
 You should also make sure that you tell your partner if/when you have an STD.
 Condoms are your best friends in the efforts to avoid contracting an infection.